Optimal Fast Johnson-Lindenstrauss Embeddings for Large Data Sets: Introduction

 \subsection{Outline}

 We start by reviewing the construction of the Fast Johnson-Lindenstrauss Transform in Section \ref{subsec_fjlt}.
-Section \ref{subsec_jl_rip} discusses previous work on alternative fast Johnson Lindenstrauss embeddings with no restriction on $p$, but an embedding dimension that is suboptimal by logarithmic factors.
-Section \ref{sec_comp} then presents our main contribution, a construction that has both, an optimal embedding dimension and allows for fast (simultaneous) transformations of large data sets without an essential restriction on $p$.
-The proof of our main result regarding the complexity is presented in Section \ref{sec:complexity}, before we conclude with a discussion in Section \ref{sec:discussion}.
+Section \ref{subsec_jl_rip} discusses previous work on alternative fast Johnson-Lindenstrauss embeddings with no restriction on $p$, but an embedding dimension that is suboptimal by logarithmic factors.
+Section \ref{sec_comp} then presents the composed embedding used for the analysis and our main contribution, a method for fast (simultaneous) transformations of large data sets without an essential restriction on $p$.
+The proof of our main result regarding the complexity is presented in Section \ref{sec:complexity}.
+In the subsequent Section \ref{sec:ell1} we show that this method can be adapted for fast embeddings into spaces with the $\ell_1$ norm.
+In Section \ref{sec:lower_bounds} we show the lower bound on the embedding dimension for subsampled Hadamard matrices.
+Then we conclude with a discussion in Section~\ref{sec:discussion}.